Recession Risk for US Metro Areas: Most & Least at Risk [+ 2020 Unemployment & Debt Totals]

 Poughkeepsie’s economy is intrinsically tied to that of New York City, however.
 Many NYC commuters live in the region surrounding Poughkeepsie because the Metro-North commuter railroad ends here (placing the city an hour and a half ride to Grand Central Terminal).

 As businesspeople think about expanding operations in the Poughkeepsie area, commercial insurance becomes a concern.
-As public unrest accelerates during the COVID-19 pandemic and Black Lives Matter movement, we studied the relationship between commercial insurance and riot damage, finding that New York commercial insurance rates are the third-highest in the United States.
+As public unrest accelerates during the COVID-19 pandemic and Black Lives Matter movement, check out our commercial insurance and riot damage article, which finds that New York commercial insurance rates are the third-highest in the United States.

 #5 – High Risk: Napa, CA